SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 ### Intuition n°3 - Random Walks

 As explained in [this lecture](https://people.seas.harvard.edu/~salil/pseudorandomness/expanders.pdf), another way of looking at the connectivity of a graph is to study the [mixing time](https://en.wikipedia.org/wiki/Markov_chain_mixing_time) of its random walks.
-This is the order of magnitude required for a random walk to reach stationarity.
+It represents the order of magnitude required for a random walk to reach stationarity.

 A low mixing time means that stationarity is reached quickly.
 This implies that all the nodes in the graph can be reached quickly and that the graph is well connected.